chennnnnyize-zz/Scenario-Forecasts-GAN/data/README.md

 Here is the sample data which could be used to realize the results in our paper.
+Some of the dataset we used is too large and I haven't posted them out.
 Please feel free to contact the author if you have any questions!